Famous Historic Antarctica Expeditions

-There are comprehensive expeditions like the to Antarctica and South Georgia – where you can follow in the footsteps of Shackleton and pause at his resting place, as well as exploring the remote Falkland islands and the Antarctic peninsula.
-These Antarctic cruises illuminate Shackleton’s legend and follows his expeditions to Antarctica.
+There are comprehensive expeditions like the to Antarctica and South Georgia – where you can follow in the footsteps of Shackleton and pause at his resting place, as well as exploring the remote Falkland Islands and the Antarctic peninsula.
+These Antarctic cruises illuminate Shackleton’s legend and follow his expeditions to Antarctica.
 It’s a real adventure in one of the world’s most beautiful wildernesses.

 Or you can become part of an exclusive group of explorers who have made it to the land of the midnight sun – by joining a Polar Circle or the Weddell Sea expedition.
 Or join one of the biggest expeditions of all to the Ross Sea region and see the very huts left behind by Scott and Shackleton themselves!